ericsantosnascimento/lists-manager/README.md

-# Acme API
+# Lists Manager API

-My solution here was the simplest I built an Spring boot application to accomplish the requirements, everything exposed over restful API.
+My solution here was the simplest I built an Spring boot application to accomplish the requirements, everything exposed over rest API

 to build it -> mvn clean package.